Symptoms and self-isolation

 If their job cannot be undertaken from home then they should be granted special leave on full pay.
 Special leave granted in accordance with this advice should be recorded on PIER using the specific special leave category related to COVID-19.
 Schools should record the absence on their usual monthly returns.

 Anyone who arranges to travel abroad in full knowledge of the requirement to self-isolate on their return will need to request that they can work from home during this period.
-If their role cannot be undertaken from home then they need to request annual leave entitlement to cover the 14-day quarantine period or agree how the time could be made up, eg using flexi or time off in lieu.
+If their role cannot be undertaken from home then they need to request annual leave entitlement to cover the 10-day quarantine period or agree how the time could be made up, like using flexi or time off in lieu.
 Unpaid leave may also be requested.

-Please note: According to the published Government advice, staff will not be impacted b the quarantine rules if a member of their household needs to quarantine unless they travelled with them or they develop Coronavirus symptoms.
+Please note: According to the published government advice, staff will not be impacted b the quarantine rules if a member of their household needs to quarantine unless they travelled with them or they develop Coronavirus symptoms.

-The Government is keeping its position on quarantine rules under review and it is likely to introduce further changes at short notice.
+The government is keeping its position on quarantine rules under review and it is likely to introduce further changes at short notice.
 It is important that Line Managers and employees discuss the options for covering the possibility of a quarantine period when the annual leave request is submitted.
-Managers should proactively encourage staff to consider their travel plans carefully and ensure all staff are aware of the current Government position regarding the potential quarantine requirements for their holiday destination before booking their holiday.
+Managers should proactively encourage staff to consider their travel plans carefully and ensure all staff are aware of the current government position regarding the potential quarantine requirements for their holiday destination before booking their holiday.